 The fate of the Chibok schoolgirls remains a mystery.
 Emmanuel Ogebe, an international human rights lawyer specializing in African issues, told World Watch Monitor that as of late April, the Chibok students, “are now victims of the longest running terrorist mass abduction.
 The prior record, held by the ELN [a terrorist group in Colombia] which hijacked a plane and held passengers captive for 373 days, has now been superseded by the Chibok girls.”

-The Paradigm, a Nigerian newspaper, reported that, “the wife of Nigeria’s President-elect [Muhammadu Buhari], Mrs. Aisha Buhari . . . revealed that the release of the Chibok schoolgirls and all the women seized by Boko Haram is one of the immediate priorities of her husband when he assumes office on May 29.”
+The Paradigm, a Nigerian newspaper, reported that, “the wife of Nigeria’s President-elect [Muhammadu Buhari], Mrs. Aisha Buhari . . . revealed that the release of the Chibok schoolgirls and all the women seized by an extremist group that is located primarily in Northern Nigeria is one of the immediate priorities of her husband when he assumes office on May 29.”
 We pray that he will be more successful than his predecessor in efforts to rescue the girls.

 Questioning of those rescued has produced little helpful or encouraging information regarding the schoolgirls.
 None of the women questioned had seen the girls.
-One rescued woman told Reuters that Boko Haram soldiers in the camps, “said the Chibok girls were married off this year.
+One rescued woman told Reuters that an extremist group that is located primarily in Northern Nigeria soldiers in the camps, “said the Chibok girls were married off this year.
 Some sold to slavery, then others (militants) each married two or four of the girls.”

 Through all the uncertainty, though, a few slivers of hope have emerged.
-On April 14, the BBC interviewed a woman who claimed to have seen at least 50 of the schoolgirls three weeks earlier in the northeastern Gwoza town before Boko Haram was forced out.
+On April 14, the BBC interviewed a woman who claimed to have seen at least 50 of the schoolgirls three weeks earlier in the northeastern Gwoza town before an extremist group that is located primarily in Northern Nigeria was forced out.

 On April 14, the BBC also interviewed the Christian parents of two of the kidnapped girls.
 The father, Pastor Mark, described how his two daughters were taken, his futile chase to overtake the captors, and the continual rumors he and his wife have had to continually deal with since the kidnapping.
 According to one report, his oldest daughter was stoned to death for refusing to deny her faith.
 “Even if my daughter has been stoned to death, I am the happiest man as a man of God who has brought up my daughter with that kind of faith,” the father proclaimed.
 He has since been told that this daughter is in fact alive.
 He continues to fast, pray and hope that he will see his children alive again.